poloey/02_uy27_dec_09/readme.md

 # class 2 uy-27

-# Essential tag in html
+# Essential tag and attribute in html

 * [id, class]
 * a [href, target, title]